 Good food hygiene is essential to help prevent food poisoning and protect your reputation with customers.
 The Agency provides resources to help food businesses produce safe food, including:

 - Starting Up: Your first steps to running a catering business

 - Safer food, better business (SFBB) is a practical approach to food safety management

 More resources can be found in the Catering and retail section.

 More in this section

 Food safety is very important to childcarers, such as childminders, because children are a vulnerable group, which means they can be more seriously affected by food poisoning than adults.

 The Agency has produced guidance for food businesses on selling food for delivery (distance selling).

 Safer food, better business (SFBB) is an innovative and practical approach to food safety management.
-It has been developed to help small businesses put in place food safety management procedures and comply with food hygiene regulations.
+It helps small businesses with food safety management procedures and food hygiene regulations.